 print(response['body'])

 We’ve now built a crawler.
-Crawlbase (formerly ProxyCrawl) responds to every request it receives.
+Crawlbase responds to every request it receives.
 If the status is 200 or successful, our code will show you the crawled HTML.
 Any other result, such as 503 or 404, indicates that the web crawler was unsuccessful.
 On the other hand, the API employs thousands of proxies around the world, ensuring that the best data are obtained.

 One of the best features of the Crawling API is that you can use the built-in data scrapers for supported sites, which fortunately includes Amazon.
 Send the data scraper as a parameter in our GET request to use it.
 Our complete code should now seem as follows: